speakeasy-api/openapi-directory/SDKs/github.com/ghes-2.22/1.1.4/go/README.md

 * `AppsListInstallations` - List installations for the authenticated app
 * `AppsListInstallationsForAuthenticatedUser` - List app installations accessible to the user access token
 * `AppsListReposAccessibleToInstallation` - List repositories accessible to the app installation
-* `AppsRemoveRepoFromInstallation` - Remove a repository from an app installation
+* `AppsRemoveRepoFromInstallationForAuthenticatedUser` - Remove a repository from an app installation
 * `AppsResetAuthorization` - Reset an authorization
 * `AppsResetToken` - Reset a token
 * `AppsRevokeAuthorizationForApplication` - Revoke an authorization for an application